ikrommyd/PHYS549/README.md

 The goal of this project is to classify jets as originating from Higgs to bb decay or as originating from QCD multijet production.\
 The dataset is from http://opendata.cern.ch/record/12102 ([DOI:10.7483/OPENDATA.CMS.JGJX.MS7Q](http://doi.org/10.7483/OPENDATA.CMS.JGJX.MS7Q)).

-A very basic model is implemented in the `train_basic.ipynb` notebook.\
+A very basic example model is implemented in the `train_basic.ipynb` notebook.\
 This model is a very simple multilayer perceptron that trains on one `.root` file and tests on another.

 To run this notebook you need to create a conda environment with the necessary dependencies provided by the `environment.yml` file.\